JanisTzou/scrape-flow/README.md

 For a simple use-case, all that is needed to use the functionality is to create an instance of `Scraping` and to define the sequence use all the utilities provided by
  [HtmlUnitFlow](src/main/java/com/github/scrape/flow/scraping/htmlunit/HtmlUnitFlow.java) entry point class.

-For a very simple example see the code below and for more complex scenarios there are some demos found [here](src/test/java/com/github/scrape/flow/demos) entry point class.
+For a very simple example see the code below and for more complex scenarios there are some more [demos](src/test/java/com/github/scrape/flow/demos).

 #### Example static site code snippet to scrape: